Solving nonlinear Klein-Gordon equation with non-smooth solution by a geometric low-regularity integrator: Geometric low-regularity integrator and numerical test

-\textbf{Accuracy.} For comparison, we consider the classical second-order trigonometric integrators from \cite{hairer2000} and \cite{W19} and we respectively denote them by TI00 and TI19.
-Meanwhile, we choose the second-order low-regularity method derived in \cite{LI23} and denote it by LG23.
+\textbf{Accuracy.} For comparison, we consider the classical second-order trigonometric integrators from \cite{hairer2000} and \cite{W23} and we respectively denote them by TI00 and TI19.
+Meanwhile, we choose the second-order low-regularity method derived in \cite{LI23} and denote it by LR23.
 The novel symmetric low-regularity method proposed in this paper is referred as SLR.
 In this test, we apply the methods to solve this system with $N_x=64$ and display the global errors $err=\frac{\norm{u_n-u(t_n)}_{H^{1}}}{\norm{u(t_n)}_{H^{1}}}+\frac{\norm{v_n-v(t_n)}_{L^{2}}}{\norm{v(t_n)}_{L^{2}}}$ at $t_n=1$.
-The results for different initial value $(\psi_1,\psi_2)\in H^{\theta}(\mathbb{T})\times H^{\theta-1}(\mathbb{T})$ are given in Figure \ref{p1}.
+The results for the initial value $(\varphi_1,\varphi_2)\in H^{\theta}(\mathbb{T})\times H^{\theta-1}(\mathbb{T})$ with different $\theta$ are given in Figure \ref{p1} (1st row).
 In the light of these results, we have the following observations.
-For the smooth initial data ($\theta=10$), all the methods performance second order convergence.
-However, for the nonsmooth initial data ($\theta=1.5, 1.2$), only the new integrator SLG proposed in this article and the method LG23 derived in \cite{LI23} have second-order convergence in $H^{1}(\mathbb{T})\times L^{2}(\mathbb{T})$.
+For the strong-regularity initial data ($\theta=10$), all the methods performance second order convergence.
+However, for the low-regularity initial data ($\theta=1.5, 1.2$), only the new integrator SLR proposed in this article and the method LR23 derived in \cite{LI23} have second-order convergence in $H^{1}(\mathbb{T})\times L^{2}(\mathbb{T})$.

 \textbf{Efficiency.} Compared with the existing methods, the scheme of our integrator given in this paper is very simple.
 Only one calculation of the nonlinear function $f(u)$ is required in each computation step.
-To show the efficiency of our scheme, we solve this problem on the time interval $[0,5]$ and present the log-log plot of the temporal error against CPU time\footnote{This experiment is conducted in a sequential program in MATLAB R2019b on a laptop ThinkPad X1 nano (CPU: i7-1160G7 @ 1.20GHz 2.11 GHz, Memory: 16 GB, Os: Microsoft Windows 10 with 64bit). } in Figure \ref{p2}.
-It can be seen clearly that our integrator uses very low computation cost and has very competitive efficiency.
+To show the efficiency of our scheme, we solve this problem on $[0,5]$ and present the log-log plot of the temporal error against CPU time in Figure \ref{p1} (2nd row).
+It can be seen clearly that our integrator needs very low computation cost and has very competitive efficiency.